dashersw/cote/README.md

 ## Features
 - **Zero dependency:** Microservices with only JavaScript and Node.js
-- **Zero-configuration:** no IP addresses, no ports, no routing to configure
+- **Zero-configuration:** No IP addresses, no ports, no routing to configure
 - **Decentralized:** No fixed parts, no "manager" nodes, no single point of failure
 - **Auto-discovery:** Services discover each other without a central bookkeeper